 With Firebase, you can have an SDK for iOS, Android, and the web.
 It is beneficial if you are dealing with the front-end dev to develop an application with ease.
 Moreover, you can do so without requiring any back-end skills.
 Apart from this, you can have the privilege of using a REST API, which allows you to create a custom API.

-Firebase offers callable functions, which enables you to create Cloud Functions and triggers by setting a URL to the database.
+Firebase offers callable functions, which enable you to create Cloud Functions and triggers by setting a URL to the database.
 This feature resembles AWS Lambda.
 When you trigger this function, you require to arrange an API gateway and add a logic that approves.
 This task is a tough one.

 Apart from the features mentioned above, Firebase offers a wide range of services that are described as follows.